gabtaylor1/tractfigure-studio/PREHACKATHON_GUIDE.md

 stateful UI regressions.
 Keep fixtures small and generate them when practical.

-**Relevant files.** `tests/`, `src/tractfigure/io.py`, `src/tractfigure/vtk_conversion.py`, and the three canonical v1 modules.
+**Relevant files.** `tests/`, `src/tractfigure/io.py`, `src/tractfigure/vtk_conversion.py`, and the scene/renderer/app modules.

-**Acceptance criteria.** Failures have actionable messages; fixtures are small and licensed or generated; deterministic tests cover transform direction, finite coordinates, bounds, actors, visibility, camera, output dimensions, and portable recipes; the complete CI matrix remains green.
-Pixel-perfect equality across VTK drivers is outside this issue.
+**Acceptance criteria.** Failures have actionable messages; fixtures are small and licensed or generated; the complete CI matrix stays green.

-**Suggested background.** Testing, neuroimaging formats, QA, or scientific software engineering.

 ### `stretch`: video, nonlinear registration, or DSI `.tt.gz`

-**Goal.** Complete one bounded advanced extension after your team finishes and tests a core issue.
+**Goal.** These are the really "out-there" features!
+If most or all core issues are resolved quickly, we can start to focus on these.

 **Starting point.** Camera state, deterministic frames, affine-transform direction, multiple tract formats, and recipe export are established.